 One of our experienced Burlington area dentists will examine your teeth to ensure a dental bridge is right for you.
 A dental bridge can help restore normal chewing and speech.
 It can also restore and help to maintain the natural shape of your face and jaw.

 It is important to find a replacement option for missing teeth as soon as possible.
 This is to avoid the development of more complex dental issues.
-When you lose a tooth, you are at risk of developing tooth decay, bone shrinkage, and changes in the fit of your bite.
+When you lose a tooth, you risk developing tooth decay, bone shrinkage, and changes in the fit of your bite.

 The Dental Bridge Process

 After thoroughly evaluating your mouth, teeth, and gums, we will determine which material will give you the best results.
 Once you choose the material, one of our skilled dentists at Fuller Dental will prepare the neighboring teeth for your new dental bridge.

 The first step is to take impressions of your teeth.
-Then we will give you a temporary bridge while a dental lab makes your final dental bridge.
-When it is ready, we will attach it to your neighboring teeth, securing your new dental bridge for a comfortable fit.
+Then, we will give you a temporary bridge while a dental lab makes your final dental bridge.
+When ready, we will attach it to your neighboring teeth, securing your new dental bridge for a comfortable fit.
 Your new dental bridge can last years with proper oral hygiene and routine dental care.

 Implant-secured Dental Bridge

-Over a period of time, the dental implant will fuse with the jaw bone.
+Over some time, the dental implant will fuse with the jaw bone.
 This will create a stable and lasting foundation for your dental bridge.
 A dental bridge secured by dental implants provides more structural support for the jaw and bite and requires less maintenance.

 There is no need to visit another specialist for the surgical implantation portion of the implant process.
 You can be confident in the consistency of care you will receive.
 Our team is both highly trained and experienced in implant dentistry.

 Benefits of an Implant Secured Dental Bridge: